loppjp/arm_control_rl/Report.md

 ## Learning Algorithm
 </br>

 The agent algorithm implemented here was Twin Delayed Deep Deterministic policy gradient algorithm (TD3).
 This algorithm features neural networks as function approximators.
 One function approximator acts as the agent's policy; selecting the action parameters each timestep.
 The other function approximator is responsible for estimating the value of a state-action combination.
 TD3 is typically used for continuous action spaces, where the agent provides real valued (as opposed to discrete) actions to the environment.
 It is a policy gradient based agent that is attempting to maximize performance of its policy.
-The state-action function, typically refered to as the "critic" evaluates the
+The state-action function, typically refered to as the "critic" evaluates how well the policy is doing by learning to assign a value of a state action pair.
+It uses a TD estimate to do this, comparing the sampled trajectory to what the function approximator produces.
 </br>
 </br>